The Best Things to do in Iasi: Romania’s Eastern Beauty

 This post is a travelguide with the best things to do in Iasi.
 A small town in the eastern part of Romania near the beautiful and remote Bucovina region and the border with Moldova.

-I never heard of Iasi before, let alone knew anything about what I could see there.
+I never heard of Iasi before.
 However, it was the cheapest way to fly into the region.
 My lonely planet was brief and neither was there a lot of information on the internet about things to do in Iasi.

 Why visit Iasi in Romania?

-Located in the north eastern part of Romania, the region bordering Moldova sees few visitors.
-I came with little expectations, but found a young and lively student city full of beautiful churches, interesting museums, nice architecture and great places to eat.
+I came to Iasi with little expectations, but found a young and lively student city full of beautiful churches, interesting museums, nice architecture and great places to eat.

 Iasi’s communist past

 Iasi is a small, but nice city that developed during the communist regime.
-Caecescu confiscated all the farms in the region and peasants were given appartments in newly built Soviet flats.
+Ceausescu confiscated all the farms in the region and peasants were given appartments in newly built Soviet flats.
 Industrial zones were created and Iasi flourished.
 However, as soon as the regime fell most factories were abandoned.

 Progress in Iasi Romania

 On a personal note my visit to Iasi also showed me how much Romania progressed and how much travel has changed in general.
 Romania was my first trip abroad without my parents.
-18 years ago when it wasn’t yet part of the European Union.
+It was 2001 when Romania wasn’t yet part of the European Union.

 The euro didn’t even exist yet.
 I had to change Dutch guilders into German marks that I had to change in Romanian lei.
 Travelling by train was still the cheapest way to go, even though you had to cross no less than 4 borders with corrupt border guards.

 Without internet I waved my parents goodbye at the train station and promised them I would make one costly phonecall.
 To my friends I would send postcards that would likely arrive long after I was already back in the Netherlands.
-There I had to bring my films to the local photoshop and eagerly wait for my pictures.
+There I had to bring my films to the local photoshop and eagerly wait several days for my pictures to be ready.